Parliamentary constituencies in County Durham: Constituencies

-Proposed boundary changes
+Boundary changes

+2024

 See 2023 Periodic Review of Westminster constituencies for further details.

-Following the abandonment of the Sixth Periodic Review (the 2018 review), the Boundary Commission for England formally launched the 2023 Review on 5 January 2021.
-Initial proposals were published on 8 June 2021 and, following two periods of public consultation, revised proposals were published on 8 November 2022.
-Final proposals will be published by 1 July 2023.

-The commission has proposed that the unitary authority of County Durham be combined with the Tyne and Wear boroughs of Gateshead, South Tyneside and Sunderland as a sub-region of the North East Region, with the creation of a cross-county boundary constituency named Blaydon and Consett, resulting in the abolition of North West Durham.
-It is proposed that the reconfigured Sedgefield constituency is renamed Newton Aycliffe and Spennymoor.
-Darlington would be included in a Tees Valley sub-division.
-The following seats are proposed:
+For the 2023 Periodic Review of Westminster constituencies, which redrew the constituency map ahead of the 2024 United Kingdom general election, the Boundary Commission for England opted to combine the unitary authority of County Durham with the Tyne and Wear boroughs of Gateshead, South Tyneside and Sunderland as a sub-region of the North East Region, with the creation of a cross-county boundary constituency named Blaydon and Consett, resulting in the abolition of North West Durham.
+The reconfigured Sedgefield constituency was renamed Newton Aycliffe and Spennymoor.
+The Borough of Darlington was included in a Tees Valley sub-division.

+The following seats resulted from the boundary review: